-Woodward garnered wide acclaim in 2013 for hiring head football coach Chris Peterson, who led the UW football team to a College Football Playoff in 2016.
+He garnered wide acclaim in 2013 for hiring head football coach Chris Peterson, who led UW to a College Football Playoff berth in 2016.
 The men’s basketball program won the 2012 Pac-12 regular season championship, 2011 and 2010 Pac-10 Conference Tournament Championships and reached the NCAA’s Sweet Sixteen in 2010.

 As LSU’s Director of External Affairs from 2000-2004, Woodward acted as the liaison between the university and government and corporate officials, and he advised then-Chancellor Mark Emmert on policy and government appropriations.
-As with his tenure in External Affairs at Washington, Woodward helped lead LSU to unprecedented economic growth, paving the way for the University’s move from a Tier II to Tier I research institution.
+Woodward helped lead LSU to unprecedented economic growth, paving the way for the University’s move from a Tier II to Tier I research institution.

 At LSU, Woodward also served as the Chancellor’s representative to the athletics department.
 During his time with the Tigers, the institution’s intercollegiate athletic teams won 10 NCAA championships, including one in football in 2003.